 What CADR do I need for a kitchen air purifier?+

 Aim for a smoke CADR of at least 200 for an enclosed kitchen under 300 sq. ft., and 300 or higher for open-concept layouts where cooking pollution spreads into adjacent living areas.
 Higher CADR means faster clearing of the dense particle spikes that frying and searing produce.
-The Blueair 211+ (CADR 350) and Honeywell HPA300 (CADR 300) are the strongest performers for rapid smoke clearance.
+The Honeywell HPA300 (CADR 300) and Levoit Core 400S (CADR 256) are strong performers for rapid smoke clearance.

 Related Reading